 Carefree Water Company

 PO Box 702

 Carefree, AZ 85377

 Office 480-488-9100 / Fax 480-575-9802

 www.carefreewaterco.com

+Public Water System (PWS) No. 04-07-015

-As your water provider, Carefree Water Company is again pleased to present this annual water quality report.
-The report includes data through calendar year 2016 along with information that will help you understand our water deliveries.
+Carefree Water Company is pleased to present our 2018 Annual Water Quality Report.
+This report includes data through calendar year 2017 along with information that will help you understand our water deliveries to you, our customers.

-As in previous years, our water meets or surpasses all federal and state drinking water standards.
+As in previous years, our water quality meets or surpasses all federal and state drinking water standards.
 This reflects a commitment on the part of the Water Company staff to provide safe and dependable drinking water at an affordable price.
 Compliance with our water quality requirements reflects close cooperation among the Water Company, the Maricopa County Environmental Services Department (MCESD), the Arizona Department of Environmental Quality (ADEQ), and the U.S. Environmental Protection Agency (EPA).